gmerritt/Eliza_GPT_lambda/project_reference_documentation/04_critic.md

 - **Description**: The main `README.md` does not document the API contract (the expected JSON input and output format).
 While this information is available in `project_reference_documentation/02_spec.md`, a user-focused document like the README should provide at least a summary or a direct link.
 - **Impact**: Developers wishing to integrate with the API must search the project for the specification file instead of finding the necessary information in the primary documentation.
 This increases the effort required to use the service.
 - **Recommendation**: Add a section to `README.md` that either summarizes the request/response format or provides a direct link to the "API Contract" section within `02_spec.md`.
+**Finding #23: Unclear API Contract in Main README**
+- **Severity**: Medium
+- **Category**: Documentation
+- **Description**: The main `README.md` did not document the API contract (the expected JSON input and output format).
+While this information exists in `project_reference_documentation/02_spec.md`, a brief summary in the README improves discoverability for integrators.
+- **Impact**: Developers would otherwise need to search the repository for the detailed spec rather than finding a concise contract in the primary documentation.
+- **Recommendation**: Add a short API contract summary to `README.md` and link to `02_spec.md` for the full schema and edge cases.
+- **Status**: Resolved (2025-10-22)
+- **Resolution**: Added an "API Contract" section to the top-level `README.md` summarizing the OpenAI-compatible request/response format and linking to `project_reference_documentation/02_spec.md` for the full schema and examples.

 **Finding #24: Missing Documentation for Logging and Troubleshooting**
 - **Severity**: Medium